-How to Sell your Book: Authenticity on Twitter
+How to Sell your Book: Authenticity online

 For many writers, a daunting aspect of publishing is the bit at the end.
 The book is written, edited, typeset, formatted to eBook or print, and is now a thing.
-A real life thing.
+A real-life thing.
 But not a thing that anyone is talking about or is about to buy.

 As business advertising is getting more creative, we are getting more adept and scanning past it.